 A relatively large number of people in Holland telecommute to their jobs.
 Overall, about 26.09% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Holland doesn't have a public transportation system that people use for their commute.
+Holland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Holland ranks among the least educated cities in the nation, as only 1.18% of people over 25 have a bachelor's degree or advanced degree.